Marneus68/rsvp/README.md

 ## TODOs

-A proper PDL language should be implemented at some point.
+ - A proper PDL language should be implemented at some point.
 I'll have to get my hands on "standard" network printers for that.
+ - Validate incomming connection's content to avoid print blank pacges when the input isn't valid postscript.

 ## License